Table of Contents

-Advertising fraud has always been a problem with the advertising industry.
-It kept becoming sophisticated day-by-day.
+Advertising fraud has always been a problem in the advertising industry.
+It kept becoming sophisticated day by day.
 There is so much fraud associated with online advertising and programmatic is not left out.

 Because it’s not done in real-time, some publishers have the tendency to cheat by sending bolt traffic to the buyer and claiming it’s real traffic.

 Because most programmatic ad campaigns are highly targeted and narrowed down with precision.
 Ad Networks charge a bit higher for such targeting when they have the capacity to deliver such Ads.